Aviation Day Camp

 Advanced Rocketry and Space Science

 Reach for the stars with the highest-flying Aviation Camp of all!
-Design a rocket using Computer Aided Design software.
-Print the components using 3D printers, then prepare the rocket for flight with a solid-fuel rocket motor and blast each rocket skyward to altitudes approaching 300’.
-Board the aircraft carrier USS Hornet for a behind-the-scenes look at the recovery ship used for the first astronauts to walk upon the Moon.
+Design a model rocket using Computer Aided Design software.
+Print the components using 3D printers, then assemble them in a ready-to-fly configuration!

 Explore destinations in our solar system and beyond with a working refractor telescope.
 Enter the Starlab planetarium to identify star patterns and planets visible for observation, master moon phases and locate stars used for celestial navigation.
 Analyze real Mars images collected by orbiting spacecraft, collect and examine real meteorites, fly high performance aircraft in the flight simulators and much more in a journey to infinity and beyond!